About the Journal

 • Martin Saar (Frankfurt am Main)

-• Gerold Sedlmayr (Dortmund)
+• Gerold Sedlmayr (Erlangen)

 • John Storey (Sunderland)